-The admission and provision of care in a social service facility is, in accordance with Section 74 of the Social Services Act 448/2008, conditional upon the conclusion of a social service contract between the user and the social service provider.
+The admission and provision of care in a social service facility follows Section 74 of the Social Services Act 448/2008, conditional upon the conclusion of a social service contract between the user and the social service provider.
 Informed consent of the social service user is often not part of the conclusion of the social service contract.
 Informed consent is applied by the social service provider or the health care facility when providing health care.
-Social service providers keep records of the number of social service users who are deprived of their legal capacity, while only some social service providers are actively working to restore the legal capacity of the users partially or fully.
-Supported decision-making is not established in practice due to the lack of opportunities for the fulfilment of preferences and wishes that go beyond the boundaries of the institutional setting.
+Social service providers keep records of the number of social service users deprived of their legal capacity, while only some are actively working to restore the legal capacity of the users partially or fully.
+Supported decision-making is not established in practice due to the lack of opportunities to fulfil preferences and wishes that go beyond the boundaries of the institutional setting.

-Communication between staff and users of social services is conducted with respect and deference but is marked by stereotyping, routine, and social isolation of the institution from the local community of the village, town.
+Communication between staff and users of social services is conducted with respect and deference.
+Still, it is marked by stereotyping, routine, and social isolation of the institution from the local community of the village town.
 The key personnel are not selected by the users of social services but by the employees of the social services facility.
-We positively assess the providers' efforts to open the space for communication with social service users in the form of regularly organised community meetings.
-Formally, social service users have access to their personal social and health records, but this possibility is not part of the daily offer by the social service provider's staff, which is also the reason why their personal comments are only rarely included in the records.
+We positively assess the providers' efforts to open the space for communication with social service users through regularly organised community meetings.
+Formally, social service users have access to their personal social and health records.
+Still, this possibility is not part of the daily offer by the social service provider's staff, which is also the reason why their personal comments are rarely included in the records.

-It should be noted that the evaluation in the right to exercise legal capacity, equality before the law and personal freedom for the elderly in social service institutions shows differences in lower rates of deprivation of legal capacity, freedom of decision-making in hospitalisation, personal, legal and financial matters.
+It should be noted that evaluating the right to exercise legal capacity, equality before the law and personal freedom for older people in social service institutions shows differences in lower rates of deprivation of legal capacity, freedom of decision-making in hospitalisation, personal, legal and financial matters.
 The most frequent deficiencies in this topic:

-- Social service users can only make choices based on the options offered, which creates the perception that their preferences and wishes are not in all cases prioritised. - Social service users receive information, but not exhaustive, in a comprehensible form, the choice is narrowed down to the service offers proposed by the staff of the facility. - Social service users do not have the possibility to decide for themselves whether the service will be provided to them. - Most social service users with disabilities are fully or partially restricted in their legal transactions.

-- Social services staff do not have sufficient experience and knowledge in dealing with risk and liability in social services. - A paternalistic approach and institutional culture prevail in the Social Services, where the needs of the organisation take precedence over the needs of social service recipients
+- Social service users can only make choices based on the options offered, which creates the perception that their preferences and wishes are not always prioritised. - Social service users receive information, but not exhaustive, in an understandable form; the choice is narrowed down to the service offers proposed by the facility staff. - Social service users cannot decide whether the service will be provided to them. - Most social service users with disabilities are fully or partially restricted in their legal transactions. - Social services staff do not have sufficient experience and knowledge in dealing with risk and liability in social services. - A paternalistic approach and institutional culture prevail in Social Services, where the needs of the organisation take precedence over the needs of social service recipients.

-Protection against torture and other cruel, inhuman, or degrading treatment is based, in addition to the Convention, also directly on the Constitution of the Slovak Republic.
-In assessing this topic, the focus is not only on the targeted and direct ill-treatment of other persons towards social service users, but mainly on the protection against ill-treatment as such.
-Protection from ill-treatment is therefore closely linked to all the themes assessed and to theme of living condition standards, namely the right to an adequate standard of living and the right to liberty and security of person.
+Protection against torture and other cruel, inhuman, or degrading treatment is based directly on the Slovak Republic's Constitution in addition to the Convention.
+In assessing this topic, the focus is not only on the targeted and direct ill-treatment of other persons towards social service users but mainly on the protection against ill-treatment.
+Protection from ill-treatment is therefore closely linked to all the themes assessed and the theme of living condition standards, namely the right to an adequate standard of living and the right to liberty and security of person.

-Only 6% of the assessed social services are fully complying with the protection from ill-treatment.
-43% of the social services have made significant steps in this area, but 51% of the assessed social services have significant shortcomings in this area, which may lead to criminal liability for 5% of them in case of their inaction.
-[25] The most common shortcomings in this area are:
+Only 6% of the assessed social services fully comply with the protection from ill-treatment.
+43% of the social services have made significant steps in this area, but 51% of the assessed social services have substantial shortcomings, which may lead to criminal liability for 5% of them in case of their inaction.[25]
+The most common deficiencies in this area are: